sdvdxl/influxdb.com/content/docs/v0.9/administration/config.md

 > * `id` stores the identification number of the Raft peer: `1` for the first node to join the cluster, `2` for the second node, and `3` for the third node to join the cluster.
 * `peers.json` stores the hostnames and ports of the three Raft peers.
 * `snapshots` contains the server's snapshots taken for the purpose of log compaction.
-* `raft.db` 🎁
+* `raft.db` is the BoltDB database that contains the Raft log and snapshots.

 **hostname = "localhost"**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `hostname` of the Raft peer.

 **bind-address = ":8088"**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `port` over which the Raft peer communicates.

 **retention-autocreate = true**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;🎁
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Set to `false` to disable the autocreation of the [`default` retention policy](../concepts/glossary.html#retention-policy-rp) when InfluxDB creates a database.

 **election-timeout = "1s"**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The time that the follower waits for communication from the leader before the follower begins a new election.
-In practice, InfluxDB staggers this parameter for each
-Raft peer.
-The default should work for most systems.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The time a candidate spends in the candidate state without a leader before it starts an election.
+In practice, InfluxDB staggers this parameter for each Raft peer.
+The default setting should work for most systems.

 **heartbeat-timeout = "1s"**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The rate at which the leader sends heartbeats to the other Raft peers to preserve its leader status.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The time a follower remains in the follower state without a leader before it starts an election.
 You may want to alter this parameter depending on your network.

 **leader-lease-timeout = "500ms"**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;🎁
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The time a raft leader can remain the leader without hearing from a majority of nodes.
+After the timeout the leader steps down to the follower state.

 **commit-timeout = "50ms"**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;🎁
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The amount of time raft will go without issuing a command before a heartbeat is sent to tell the leader it is alive.

 ## [data]
-This section controls where the actual data for InfluxDB live and how they are flushed from the WAL.
-You may want to change the `dir` setting, but the WAL settings are an advanced configuration.
-The defaults should work for most systems.
+This section controls where the actual data for InfluxDB live and how they are flushed from the write ahead log (WAL).
+You may want to change the `dir` setting, but the WAL settings are an advanced configuration - the defaults should work for most systems.

 **dir = "/var/opt/influxdb/data"**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The directory where InfluxDB stores the data.

-The following three WAL settings are for the b1 storage engine used in 0.9.2.
-They won't apply to any new shards created after upgrading to versions 0.9.3+.
+*The following three WAL settings apply to the b1 storage engine used in InfluxDB version 0.9.2.
+The settings won't apply to any new shards created after you've upgraded to versions 0.9.3+.*

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **max-wal-size = 104857600**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The maximum size the WAL can reach before a flush.
-Defaults to 100MB.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The maximum size of the WAL before a flush.
+This defaults to 100MB.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**wal-flush-interval = "10m"**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The maximum time data can sit in the WAL before a flush.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The maximum time data can stay in the WAL before a flush.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**wal-partition-flush-delay = "2s"**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The delay time between each WAL partition being flushed.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The delay time between each WAL partition flush.

-The following WAL settings are for the storage engine in versions 0.9.3+.
+*The following WAL settings are for the storage engine in InfluxDB versions 0.9.3+.*

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**wal-dir = "/var/opt/influxdb/wal"**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For best throughput, the WAL directory and the data directory should be on different physical devices.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The WAL directory.
+For best throughput, the WAL directory and the data directory should be on different physical devices.
 If you have performance concerns, you will want to make this setting different from the `dir` in the [[data]](../administration/config.html#data) section.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**wal-enable-logging = true**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Set this option to `false` to disable logging.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Set to `false` to disable logging.

-The following settings are for version 0.9.3 only.
-The WAL in versions 0.9.4+ no longer has five partitions.
+*The following settings are for InfluxDB version 0.9.3 only.
+The WAL in versions 0.9.4+ no longer has five partitions.*

 **# wal-ready-series-size = 25600**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When a series in the WAL in-memory cache reaches this size in bytes it is marked as ready to flush to the index.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The size (in bytes) of a series in the WAL in-memory cache at which the series is marked as ready to flush to the index.

 **# wal-compaction-threshold = 0.6**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Flush and compact a partition once this ratio of series are over the ready size.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The ratio of series that are over the `wal-ready-series-size` that triggers a partition flush and compaction.

 **# wal-max-series-size = 2097152**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Force a flush and compaction if any series in a partition gets above this size in bytes.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The maximum size (in bytes) of a series in a partition.
+If any series in a partition gets above this size,  the partition is forced to flush and compact.

 **# wal-flush-cold-interval = "10m"**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Force a flush of all series and full compaction if there have been no writes in this amount of time.
-This is useful for ensuring that shards that are cold for writes don't keep a bunch of data cached in memory and in the WAL.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The amount of time with no writes after which a flush of all series and full compaction is forced.
+This option ensures that shards that are cold for writes don't keep a lot of data cached in memory and in the WAL.

 **# wal-partition-size-threshold = 20971520**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Force a partition to flush its largest series if it reaches this approximate size in bytes.
-Remember there are five partitions so you'll need at least five times this amount of memory.
-The more memory you have, the bigger this can be.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The size (in bytes) of a partition at which the partition is forced to flush its largest series.
+There are five partitions so you'll need at least five times this amount of memory.
+The more memory you have, the bigger this setting can be.

+**# query-log-enabled = true**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Set to `false` to disable logging queries before execution.
+Note that when set to `true` InfluxDB will log any sensitive data in a query.

+## [hinted-handoff]
+This section controls the hinted handoff feature, which allows nodes to temporarily store queued data when one node of a cluster is down for a short period of time.
+Note that the hinted handoff has no function in a single node cluster.

+**enabled = true**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Set to `false` to disable hinted handoff.

+**dir = "/var/opt/influxdb/hh"**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

+**max-size = 1073741824**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The maximum size of the hinted handoff queue for a node.
+If the queue is full, new writes are rejected and an error is returned to the client.
+The queue is drained when either the writes are retried successfully or the writes expire.

+**max-age = "168h"**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The time writes sit in the queue before they are purged.
+The time is determined by how long the batch has been in the queue, not by the timestamps in the data.

+**retry-rate-limit = 0**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The rate (in bytes per second) per node at which the hinted handoff retries writes.
+Set to `0` to disable the rate limit.

+*Hinted handoff begins retrying writes to down nodes at the interval defined by the `retry-interval`.
+If any error occurs, it will backoff exponentially until it reaches the interval defined by the `retry-max-interval`.
+Hinted handoff then retries writes at that interval until it succeeds.
+The interval resets to the `retry-interval` once hinted handoff successfully completes writes to all nodes.*

+**retry-interval = "1s"**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The initial interval at which the hinted handoff retries a write after it fails.

+**retry-max-interval = "1m"**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The maximum interval at which the hinted handoff retries a write after it fails.
+It retries at this interval until it succeeds.

+**purge-interval = "1h"**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The interval at which InfluxDB checks to purge data that are above `max-age`.

 ## [cluster]
-This section handles non-Raft cluster behavior, which generally includes how data are shared across shards.
+This section controls non-Raft cluster behavior, which generally includes how data are shared across shards.

-**shard-writer-timeout = "5s"**
+**shard-writer-timeout = "10s"**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The time within which a shard must respond to a write.🎁 What happens if this limit is exceeded?
-The write goes to hinted handoff?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The time that a write from one node to another must complete before the write times out.
+If the write times out, it may still succeed on the remote node but the client node stops waiting and queues it in [hinted handoff](../concepts/glossary.html#hinted-handoff).
+This timeout should always be less than or equal to the write-timeout.

  **write-timeout = "5s"**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The time within which a write operation must complete on the cluster.🎁If this fails is the write rejected?
-Is this related to the consistency setting or does this timeout happen before or after that consistency setting would apply?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The time during which the coordinating node must receive a successful response for writing to all remote shard owners before it considers the write a failure.
+If the write times out, it may still succeed but we stop waiting and queue those writes in [hinted handoff](../concepts/glossary.html#hinted-handoff).
+Depending on the requested consistency level and the number of successful responses received, the return value will be either `write failure` or `partial write`.

 ## [retention]
 This section controls the enforcement of retention policies for evicting old data.

 **enabled = true**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Change this to `false` to prevent InfluxDB from enforcing retention policies.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Set to `false` to prevent InfluxDB from enforcing retention policies.

 **check-interval = "30m"**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The rate at which InfluxDB checks to enforce a retention policy.

+## [shard-precreation]
+Controls the precreation of shards before data arrive.
+Only shards that will exist in the future, at the time of creation, are precreated.

+**enabled = true**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

+**check-interval = "10m"**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

+**advance-period = "30m"**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 ## [monitor]
 This section controls InfluxDB's [system self-monitoring](https://github.com/influxdb/influxdb/blob/master/monitor/README.md).

 By default, InfluxDB writes the data to the `_internal` database.
 If that database does not exist, InfluxDB creates it automatically.
-The default retention policy on the `_internal` database is seven days.
+The `DEFAULT` retention policy on the `_internal` database is seven days.
 If you want to use a retention policy other than the seven-day retention policy, you must [create](../administration/administration.html#retention-policy-management) it.

 **store-enabled = true**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Whether to record statistics internally.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Set to `false` to disable recording statistics internally.

 **store-database = "_internal"**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The destination database for recorded statistics.

 **store-interval = "10s"**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The interval at which to record statistics.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The interval at which InfluxDB records statistics.

 ## [admin]
 Controls the availability of the built-in, web-based admin interface.